-In the Summary blade, click OK.
-Notice the tile below displayed in your dashboard.
+In the Summary pane, click OK.
+Notice the following tile displayed in your dashboard.

 How to retrieve static private IP address information for a VM

-To view the static private IP address information for the VM created with the steps above, execute the steps below.
+To view the static private IP address information for the VM created with the steps above, execute the following steps.

-In the Network interface blade, click All settings > IP addresses and notice the Assignment and IP address values.
+In the Network interface pane, click All settings > IP addresses and notice the Assignment and IP address values.

 How to add a static private IP address to an existing VM

-To add a static private IP address to the VM created using the steps above, follow the steps below:
+To add a static private IP address to the VM created using the steps above, follow these steps:

-- From the IP addresses blade shown above, click Static under Assignment.
+- From the IP addresses pane shown above, click Static under Assignment.

 Type 192.168.1.101 for IP address, and then click Save.

-If after clicking Save you notice that the assignment is still set to Dynamic, it means that the IP address you typed is already in use.
+If after clicking Save, you notice that the assignment is still set to Dynamic, it means the IP address you typed is already in use.
 Try a different IP address.